Google Ads Strategy for Profitable SME Growth

 A/B testing in Merchant Center

-Companies can now test different product titles, images, and descriptions directly within Merchant Center.
+Companies can now directly test different product titles, images, and descriptions within Merchant Center.
 This offers a direct way to optimize product presentations without external tools.

 New possibilities: